terratenff/vrp-gen-alg/variables/parameter_settings/README.md

 #### vrp_vehicle_count

 Vehicle count represents the number of vehicles that are reserved for the problem instance.
 Setting this parameter low ensures that limited number of vehicles are being used, but doing so impacts the algorithm's ability to find a valid solution quickly, resulting in the algorithm either taking too long or being unable to find a solution to begin with.
-Setting the number of vehicles high ensures quick discovery of a valid solution (albeit worse than usual), thus improving algorithm efficiency; however, while the algorithm has the quirk of using less vehicles than what was reserved, the algorithm is not specialized in minimizing the number of vehicles used.
+Setting the number of vehicles high ensures faster discovery of a valid solution (albeit worse than usual), thus improving algorithm efficiency; however, while the algorithm has the quirk of using less vehicles than what was reserved, the algorithm is not specialized in minimizing the number of vehicles used.

 #### vrp_node_service_time

-Node service time is the time that is needed to service a customer.
-Once a vehicle arrives at a customer, servicing begins.
-Once servicing has been completed, the vehicle proceeds towards another customer.
+Node service time is the time that is needed to perform a service upon arrival.
+Once a vehicle arrives at a node, servicing begins.
+Once servicing has been completed, the vehicle proceeds towards another node.
 Each node has a service time of their own Depots are expected to have their service times at zero.
 Expected parameter value is the name of a text file situated in the variable subfolder "node_service_times".
 If set to None, nodes will have their service times set to zero.
+Service times on depot nodes are ignored.

 #### vrp_maximum_route_time